 Treatments for prostate cancer can cause long term side effects, so doctors try to avoid giving treatments if they can safely do so.
 If the cancer starts to develop while you are having active monitoring, your doctor will offer you surgery to remove the prostate gland or radiotherapy to the prostate.
 You may have hormone therapy as well as radiotherapy.

 A Cochrane review in 2011 looked at research comparing different treatments for localised prostate cancer.
 This review found that after 5 years of follow up, internal radiotherapy (brachytherapy) worked as well as surgery to remove the prostate gland.
 You can see the prostate cancer treatment review on the Cochrane Library website.
 There is a plain English summary at the bottom of the review.

-Although the treatments worked equally well in curing the cancer there were differences in side effects.
+Although the treatments worked equally well in curing cancer there were differences in side effects.
 Men who had surgery were more likely to have urine leakage (incontinence of urine).
 Men who had brachytherapy were more likely to have bladder pain and the need to pass urine often.
 The researchers say that we need more research to find out which treatment is best for men with localised prostate cancer.
-There are some trials comparing active surveillance with giving surgery or radiotherapy for localised prostate cancer.
+There are some trials comparing active surveillance by giving surgery or radiotherapy for localised prostate cancer.
 There are details about the ProtecT trial on CRUK’s clinical trials database.
 This trial has closed and they are waiting for the results.

-In men younger than 65, the risk of the cancer growing within their lifetime is higher.
+In men younger than 65, the risk of cancer growing within their lifetime is higher.
 So doctors may offer treatment with surgery to remove the prostate gland or radiotherapy to the prostate at an earlier stage than in older men.

-Your doctor may suggest cryotherapy or high frequency ultrasound therapy as part of a clinical trial.
+Your doctor may suggest cryotherapy or high-frequency ultrasound therapy as part of a clinical trial.
 These are not readily available in Ireland but are available in the UK.

 Intermediate risk localised prostate cancer